-The Pantry is open each weekend, and serves around 200 neighbors in need each week.
-The work starts on Friday, where food donations begin to come in.
-Volunteers work from 8am to 1pm, picking up food orders and donations, shopping local stores for discounted produce and stocking the shelves preparing for Saturday morning.
+The Food Pantry is open every Saturday and serves around 200 families each week.
+But the work starts on Friday, when purchased and donated food begins to come in.
+Volunteers work from 8am to 1pm, unloading trucks, shopping local stores for discounted items and stocking the shelves in preparation for Saturday morning.

 The pantry relies on these volunteers to help make each week successful.
 Once the pantry is full and the food has been stowed away, any upkeep needs are addressed.
 To learn more about volunteer opportunities, visit our volunteer calendar.

 Step inside the door of The Little Pantry on any given Saturday morning and the first area you will see is our living room.
 As the morning progresses, this room begins to fill with people waiting to shop.
-While waiting, we serve breakfast, snacks and coffee and you'll often find the room in good spirits.
-Promptly at 9am, many of our volunteers begin to numerically call shoppers and walk the aisles, helping each shopper select the food they'll take.
-After they've selected the items they can use, our volunteers help them pack the items into bags.
-This one-on-one setting allows a personalized experience and friendly interaction to make the shopper feel welcome, supported and encouraged.
+While waiting, you can help yourself to snacks and coffee.
+You'll always find the room in good spirits and probably get caught up in singing along to a little Al Green.
+Promptly at 10am, our volunteers begin to pair up with our guests.
+They will walk the aisles together, making sure each shopper is able to select the foods they need.
+After they've chosen the items they can use for the week, our volunteers help them pack their items into bags.
+This one-on-one setting allows for a personal experience and friendly interaction to make our guests feel welcome, supported and encouraged.
 Once the shopper is ready to go, the volunteer begins working with another shopper.

 To learn more about what a day at the Pantry is like, take a look at the clip below, presented by The Vanderbilt Public Relations Society.

 Can Openers, Tents, Sleeping Bags, Socks and Reading Glasses.
 Monetary gifts and Food donations are always appreciated.